School Site Boundary Changes

 Bright Green – Los Ranchos

-The potential New Boundaries are indicated by the bold lines on the map:
+The New Boundaries are indicated by the bold lines on the map:

 -

 C.L.
-Smith: the new boundary would run along Highway 101 – that C.L.
-Smith area would move to Los Ranchos boundary.
+Smith: the new boundary runs along Highway 101 – that C.L.
+Smith area was moved to Los Ranchos boundary.

 -

-Hawthorne: Marsh Street and Pismo Street would be the new Bishop’s Peak boundary; those Hawthorne students would move to Bishop’s Peak.
+Hawthorne: Marsh Street and Pismo Street are the new Bishop’s Peak boundaries; these Hawthorne students were moved to Bishop’s Peak.

 -

-Los Ranchos: The new housing by Orcutt Road and Tank Farm would move to Sinsheimer’s boundary.
+Los Ranchos: The new housing by Orcutt Road and Tank Farm was moved to Sinsheimer’s boundary.

 Results of these changes: